-- That a carer does not always live with the person they care for. - That a caring role should not be defined by the number of hours they provide care. - That the carer could be caring for their son, daughter, husband, wife, mother or father, but that this list is not exhaustive, and the relationship between the carer and the person may also extend beyond traditional family roles. - Sometimes a carer can be caring for more than one person, across differing generations. - Carers may also receive support from a carer themselves. - Receipt of a carers allowance does not mean that they are in a paid carer role. - The carer can be any age; adult carer over the age of 18, parent carer who provides care to a child or an adult, young carers under the age of 18 and young adult carers who are aged between 18 and 25 years.
+- That a carer does not always live with the person they care for. - That a caring role should not be defined by the number of hours they provide care. - That the carer could be caring for their son, daughter, husband, wife, mother or father, but that this list is not exhaustive, and the relationship between the carer and the person may also extend beyond traditional family roles. - Sometimes a carer can be caring for more than one person, across differing generations. - Carers may also receive support from a carer themselves because of their own illness or disability. - Receipt of a carers allowance does not mean that they are in a paid carer role. - The carer can be any age; adult carer over the age of 18, parent carer who provides care to a child or an adult, young carers under the age of 18 and young adult carers who are aged between 18 and 25 years. - There may be more than one carer caring for the same person - The need of the person they care for may not be visible.

-It is recognised that some people do not relate to the term 'carer' however, for the purpose of this strategy this will be the term used to encapsulate the diverse nature of the caring role.
+It is recognised that some people do not relate to the term 'carer' however, for the purpose of this strategy this will be the term used to capture the diverse nature of the caring role.